gap-system/gap/pkg/factint/readme.txt

                                 Requirements

-The  FactInt Package needs  at least version 4.4.9 of GAP  and version 1.0 of GAPDoc.
-It is completely written in the GAP language and does neither contain nor require  external binaries.
+This Version of FactInt needs at least  version 4.4.9 of GAP and  version 1.0 of GAPDoc.
+It is completely written in the GAP language and does neither con- tain nor require external binaries.

                                 Installation